FAQs for Claimants

 Should I contact the department if I have pending issues on my claim?

 No. A claims representative will contact you by phone or email for additional information.
-It is not necessary for you to call or initiate a click to chat session with us to have the issue resolved.
+It is not necessary for you to call us to have the issue resolved.
 Continue to file your weekly certifications.

 Can employees work part time and receive unemployment?